apache/pulsar/site2/docs/getting-started-docker.md

 ## Start Pulsar in Docker

-For macOS, Linux and Windows, run the following command to start Pulsar withink a Docker container.
+For macOS, Linux, and Windows, run the following command to start Pulsar within a Docker container.

 ```shell